 The leaves will remain short and thin if you don't provide a bigger pot to the plant.

 Apart from these two reasons, you should also focus on providing sufficient water, sunlight, and fertilizer to the plant.

 It's quite easy to plump your Aloe Vera plant.

-Because all you need to do here is provide enough water to the plant.
+Because all you need to do here is provide enough water for the plant.

 That's all you need to do to see fresh and plump leaves on your Aloe plant.

-It could be because of lack of watering or overwatering.
+It could be because of a lack of watering or overwatering.

 If you are not watering your Aloe plant, the leaves might show such behavior at times.